 Walnut trees are grown and harvested throughout the United States, which you’ll find in the North and South-Eastern US, the Mid-West states, California, and even Texas.

 However, different woodworkers and builders may prefer Walnut wood from specific locations due to the slight differences in how they’ve grown.

-Due to the beauty of Walnut, it’s often used for creating specialty pieces of furniture, trim, and special projects that require high-quality and beautiful wood.
+Due to the beauty of Walnut timber, it’s often used for creating specialty pieces of furniture, trim, and special projects that require high-quality and beautiful wood.